Towards reliable electrical measurements of superconducting devices inside a transmission electron microscope: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the European Union’s Horizon 2020 Research and Innovation Programme (grant 856538, project 3D MAGIC).
 R.B.D.\ acknowledges support from the European Union under grant agreement no. 101094299 (project IMPRESS).
 Part of the work was performed at JCNS-2 and PGI-7 in Forschungszentrum Jülich.
 The authors thank A.\ Kovács, R.\ Borowski, L.\ Kibkalo, L.\ Risters, O.\ Petracic, S.\ Nandi, and B.\ Schmitz for technical assistance.
+The authors would like to acknowledge C.\ Stampfer and B.\ Beschoten (RWTH Aachen) for access to their custom-built van der Waals transfer system for heterostructure assembly.